 Ask your insurance provider if your health plan contracts with the organizations that would provide your care here: SCCA, University of Washington Physicians (the practice group for the doctors who will take care of you), UW Medicine, and Seattle Children’s.
 If you need care that is only available at SCCA, an insurer may agree to cover your treatment here.

 Many people seeking insurance through Washington Healthplanfinder will not have in-network coverage for cancer treatment at SCCA.
 Because this may affect you and your family’s out-of-pocket cost for care, we want to give you information to help you understand your care options during the open enrollment period from November 1, 2015 - January 31, 2016.

-- SCCA is an in-network provider for the following health care plans: Premera Blue Cross (Heritage Signature and Heritage Prime), Community Health Plan of Washington, United Healthcare Charter Plans HMO*, Group Health HMO*, and Kaiser HMO*. *Specialist services are covered, pending permission to see a specialist
+- SCCA is an in-network provider for the following health care plans: Premera Blue Cross, Community Health Plan of Washington, Group Health HMO*, and Kaiser HMO*. *Specialist services are covered, pending permission to see a specialist

 Learn more about access to SCCA on the Washington Healthplanfinder.

 A Patient Financial Services (PFS) coordinator can assist you with understanding your insurance benefits.
 Call (206) 288-1113 or toll-free at (800) 804-8824 and ask to be transferred to a PFS coordinator.
 Or contact your SCCA clinic scheduler to arrange an appointment with a PFS coordinator.

 If you are receiving a stem cell or bone marrow transplant, you can schedule a meeting with Patient Financial Services as part of your pre-transplant consultation.
 Transplant patients sometimes conduct fundraising as part of their financial planning.

 To find out the estimated charges of a recommended treatment plan, call (206) 288-2080.